simphotonics/simulated_annealing/README.md

 temperature with the kinetic energy of particles in a gas.
 In the context of SA, k<sub>B</sub> relates the system temperature with the probability of accepting a solution where &Delta;E > 0.
+As such, the temperature is a parameter that controls the probability of up-hill moves.

 Many authors set k<sub>B</sub> = 1 and scale the temperature to control the solution acceptance probability.
 I find it more practical to define a